git worktree manager · v0.10.0

 $ grove create feature/auth

-Creating worktree at ./worktrees/auth
+Creating worktree for branch "feature/auth" at /home/dev/myapp-auth

 git worktree created